Portraits of Power

 marginalized backgrounds, struggling to overcome taboos in society, and integrate to live a life of

 Through our project, we aim to offer a platform to these women so they can tell the stories, in their own words, of their lived and shared experiences and to offer them the tools to raise their voice against their sense of social injustices and exclusion.
 We aim to shift the gaze of migration discourses towards women’s shifting subjectivities in the process of migration, settling, and integration, while also serving as a bridge with policy-makers by translating their shared stories for effective policy action and responses.

-This project is being realized with the collaboration of Mama Cash.
 For more details on the project, or to collaborate, contact: info@seekresearchnetwork.